 - The possession, use or distribution of alcoholic beverages on the College campus, in College vehicles, or in any workplace (as defined )

-Off-campus College Functions: An exception to the definition of the workplace as “any…place at which a McPherson College employee performs work for the College or is directed by the College to be…where the employee is doing the majority of her/his work” may be granted for some College functions off of the main college campus.
-At the functions, beer, wine or liquor may be served with prior approval from the college president.
+On and Off-campus College Functions: An exception to the definition of the workplace as “any…place at which a McPherson College employee performs work for the College or is directed by the College to be…where the employee is doing the majority of her/his work” may be granted for some College functions on or off of the main college campus.
+At the functions, beer, wine or liquor may be served with prior approval by the approval campus committee.
 Consumption may be strictly monitored and controlled.
-It is recommended that the beverage service at any pre-authorized, off-campus event, be contracted to a licensed third-party provider.
+The beverage service at any pre-authorized, on or off-campus event, will be contracted to a licensed third-party provider.

 Section 4: Employee Assistance